Protect Alimony &

 Should You Own Life Insurance to Protect Alimony and Child Support?

-Many people are unaware life insurance can actually be used as a part of a divorce settlement.
+Many people are are not aware that life insurance can actually be used as a part of a divorce settlement.

 Though it’s easiest to include it as part of the divorce settlement, it can also be incorporated even after a divorce has already been finalized.